Oxford Biochemistry Personal Statement Tips: – Top 10 Dos and Don’ts

 3. Read around the subject you’re applying for

-Of course, Oxford does not expect you to be an expert in your field of study– you are going to university to study the material after all.
+Of course, Oxford does not expect you to be an expert in your field of study.
+You are going to university to study the material after all.
 However, being well-read in your course and reading ahead is a great way of demonstrating your interest in it.
 Look at it this way: if we are interested in a movie star, we would want to find out everything about him.
 Similarly, if you are genuinely interested in your course, you would also naturally want to learn more and explore the topic on your own.

 4. Have a good structure for your Biochemistry personal statement